Frequently Asked Questions

 Q: How many people are you contacting for the survey?

-A: At least 88,000 households in West Virginia will be invited to participated in the survey.
+A: 88,000 households in West Virginia will be invited to participated in the survey.

 Q: What if I don’t have any health issues?